 Laurenti Magesa, What Is Not Sacred?: African Spirituality (Orbis Books: 2013), 195.
 As cited by Hayes, 45.

 Desmond Mpilo Tutu, No Future Without Forgiveness (Doubleday: 1999), 31.

 Mogobe B. Ramose, “The Ethics of Ubuntu,” The African Philosophy Reader: A Text with Readings, eds.
 P. H. Coetzee and A. P. J. Roux, 2nd ed.
 (Routledge: 2003), 329.

 Richard Lischer, The Preacher King: Martin Luther King, Jr. and the Word That Moved America (Oxford University Press: 1995), 234.

 Diana L. Hayes, “A Great Cloud of Witnesses: Martin Luther King Jr.’s Roots in the African American Religious and Spiritual Traditions,” Revives My Soul Again: The Spirituality of Martin Luther King Jr., eds.
 Lewis V. Baldwin and Victor Anderson (Fortress Press: 2018), 43, 44–46.

 Beatrice Bruteau, The Holy Thursday Revolution (Orbis Books: 2005).

 Barbara A. Holmes, Joy Unspeakable: Contemplative Practices of the Black Church, 2nd ed.
 (Augsburg Fortress: 2017).

-Richard Rohr with Mike Morrell, The Divine Dance: The Trinity and Your Transformation (Whitaker House: 2016).
+Richard Rohr, The Divine Dance: The Trinity and Your Transformation (Whitaker House: 2016).

 Richard Rohr, Simplicity (Crossroad Publishing: 1991).